Turnip

 {Brassica rapa}

-Boron Deficiency in Turnips
+Boron deficiency in turnips

 When turnips are boron deficient, brown, water-soaked areas develop in the root, normally in the outer regions of the xylem.
 These symptoms give rise to the various names for the deficiency such as “brown heart,” “water core,” and “Raan."
 In severe cases, the central tissue may break down and the root becomes hollow.
 Reduced feeding value and roots that are likely to be tough, fibrous, and bitter is common.
 Keeping quality is poor and affected roots lose weight through loss of moisture in storage.